apache/superset/RELEASING/README.md

 Finally bump the version number on `superset/static/assets/package.json` ::

-    "version": "0.35.0rc1"
+    "version": "0.35.0"

-Commit the change with the version number, then git tag the version and push
+Commit the change with the version number, then git tag the version with the release candidate and push

 ## Setting up the release environment (do every time)